Remote work: Health impacts

+Research suggests that the COVID pandemic increased social isolation, especially for those who lived alone and worked in jobs that could be performed remotely.
+Their isolation levels did not return to pre-pandemic levels.

+Though the raw share of socially isolated people living alone is greater than those who live with family (see other chart), the present chart shows that the increase in pandemic-related social isolation was also experienced by those living with family.

 Research by psychologist Julianne Holt-Lunstad at Brigham Young University has indicated that social integration is one of the strongest predictors of longevity.
 Similarly, a study conducted by researchers at the University of Chicago found that routine social interactions can benefit mental health.

 Workplace relationships also play a role in employee commitment.
 A 2018 study by Sigal G. Barsade found that employees experiencing greater loneliness reported feeling less committed to their employers and coworkers.
 Remote work, by reducing opportunities for informal interaction, can hinder the development of workplace friendships.

 Concerns have been raised that remote work might negatively affect career progression and workplace relationships.
 However, a 2007 study found no overall detrimental effects on the quality of workplace relationships or career outcomes among remote workers.
 In fact, remote work was associated with improvements in employee-supervisor relationships, and job satisfaction was partly linked to the quality of these relationships.
 The study noted that only high-intensity remote work—defined as working remotely more than 2.5 days per week—was associated with weaker relationships among coworkers, although it also reduced work-family conflict.